Minor in History

 Required Courses20

-Complete four HIST courses.
-Two HIST courses must be upper-division and above HIST 350.
+Complete four HIST courses, two courses must be upper division

 Total Credits20